 Did you know that the average U.S. household uses approximately 400 gallons of water per day or 100 gallons per person per day?
 Luckily, there are many low-cost and no-cost ways to conserve water.
-Small changes can make a big difference-try one today and soon it will be-
+Small changes can make a big difference-try one today and soon it will become second nature.